JitheshMithra/QECops/README.md

   - Optional saving results as JSON or CSV

 ### Acknowledgements:
-- Special thanks to _Daniel Strano_ from the Unitary Fund for external review and consistent feedback and mentoring on my methodology.
+- Special thanks to _Daniel Strano_ from the Unitary Fund for external review and consistent feedback and mentoring on my methodology
 - Special thanks to _Dr.
 Thomas Scruby_ from the Okinawa Institute of Science and Technology (OIST) for external review and possible extensions in this project

 ### License: